Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Conclusions and Future Work

-For future work, it would be interesting to find ways of adapting the method such that long tails can also be included in the constraint.
-Furthermore, it would be interesting to extend the method to consider the joint distribution of different statistics, in order to also include correlations between them in the constraint.
-Investigating the applicability of the method to other generative models, such as autoencoders \citep{Kingma2014auto} or denoising diffusion probabilistic models \citep{Ho2020}, constitutes another promising avenue for future research.
+For future work, it would be interesting to extend the method to consider the joint distribution of different statistics, in order to also include correlations between them in the constraint.
+Furthermore, it would be important to find a way to make the method compatible with conditional GANs in order to widen the range of possible applications.
+Finding automated ways for obtaining suitable statistics to match, e.g. by using features of classifier networks, could improve the approach and would allow for its application to situations where insufficient domain knowledge is available.
+In principle, the probabilistic constraint could also be added to other types of generative models.
+The main requirements would be that new samples are generated during each iteration of the training procedure and that a suitable spot for adding the loss term can be identified.
+Investigating the applicability of the approach to other generative models, such as autoencoders \citep{Kingma2014auto} or denoising diffusion probabilistic models \citep{Ho2020}, therefore constitutes another promising avenue for future research.